-Ali possessed a rare connection between seriously competitive sports and mainstream entertainment.
+He possessed a rare connection between seriously competitive sports and mainstream entertainment.
 Ali was larger than life, both in physical presence and social stature.
-He was commonly referred to as a “showboater” and “the man, the myth, the mouth.”
+He was commonly referred to as a “showboater” and “The man, the myth, the mouth”.

-As a child in the late ’60s/early ’70s, I remember Ali all over television, appearing on talk shows, variety shows, even on “Sesame Street.”
-He was on TV so much I really don’t remember him as much for boxing as I do for being on the popular shows of the day.
-I am talking about “Sonny and Cher,” “Laugh In,” “The Tonight Show with Johnny Carson” and countless other television shows.
-My favorite was “Dean Martin’s Celebrity Roast” where the Champ took his legendary battle with famed sportscaster Howard Cosell to the podium, even lunging for Cosell’s celebrated toupee on the air.
+As a child in the late sixties/early seventies, I can remember Ali all over television, appearing on talk shows, variety shows, even on “Sesame Street”!
+He was on TV so much that I really don’t remember him as much for boxing as I do for being on the popular shows of the day.
+I am talking about “Sonny and Cher”, “Laugh In”, “The Tonight Show with Johnny Carson” and countless other television shows.
+My favorite was “Dean Martin’s Celebrity Roast” where The Champ took his legendary battle with famed sportscaster Howard Cosell to the podium, even lunging for his celebrated toupee on the air.

-I have been fortunate enough to have been heavily involved with the National Italian American Sports Hall of Fame, located on Taylor Street in Chicago’s Little Italy.
-It began as a boxing hall of fame in 1977, so I had the honor of meeting some of the most legendary names in the sport (most recently, serving up my meatballs to Evander Holyfield).
-One of the guys I got to be pretty good friends with was the illustrious and famed boxing trainer Angelo Dundee.
-He trained 15 champions, most notably a young Cassius Clay, serving as Ali’s cornerman during most of his bouts.
+I have been fortunate enough to have been heavily involved with The National Italian American Sports Hall of Fame, located on Taylor Street in Chicago’s Little Italy.
+It began as a boxing hall of fame in 1977, so I have had the honor of meeting some of the most legendary names in the sport (most recently, serving up my meatballs to Evander Holyfield).
+One of the guys I got to be pretty good friends with was the illustrious and famed boxing trainer, Angelo Dundee.
+He trained fifteen champions, most notably a young Cassius Clay, also as his cornerman on most of his bouts.

-Dundee told us about the famed fight between Ali and Joe Frazier in 1971.
+He told us about the famed fight between Ali and Joe Frazier in 1971.
 Frank Sinatra was actually a photographer for the event!
-It was HIS photo that made it as the cover of Life magazine!
-It was a little known fact that Sinatra was an avid photographer, and the promoters of the fight thought it would be great press to have Frank as the “official” photographer of the fight.
+It was HIS photo that made it as the cover of LIFE Magazine!
+It was a little known fact that Sinatra was an avid photographer, and the promoters of the fight thought it would be great press to have Frank as the “official” photographer of the fight!

-Angelo would always refer to Ali as his “kid.”
+Angelo would always refer to Ali as his “kid”.
 And every year, as Angelo would come to Chicago for the Hall of Fame’s annual gala, he would promise to bring Ali to see what we had created, when the time was right.
-That time came when we unveiled a statue of the undefeated heavyweight champ Rocky Marciano.
-We had many famed boxers there, including Vinny Pazienza, Ray “Boom Boom” Mancini, Tony DeMarco, Joey Giardello and many others.
-Also among them, a guy I couldn’t believe actually showed up, Jake Lamotta, who was the subject of the Robert DeNiro classic “Raging Bull.”
+That time came when we unveiled a statue of the undefeated heavyweight champ, Rocky Marciano.
+We had many of the famed boxers there, including Vinny Pazienza, Ray “Boom Boom” Mancini, Tony DeMarco, Joey Giardello and many others.
+Also among them, a guy I couldn’t believe actually showed up, the subject of the Robert DeNiro classic “Raging Bull”, Jake Lamotta.

-I introduced myself to his daughter, Rasheda, who accompanied him.
-She was married to an old friend of mine and Chicago restaurateur, Bobby Walsh.
+I introduced myself to his daughter Rasheda, who accompanied him.
+She was married to an old friend of mine and Chicago restauranteur, Bobby Walsh.
 So they introduced me to him and it was magical.
-We slowly walked from behind the Joe DiMaggio statue that is at the center of the piazza across the street from the Hall, where his limo was parked.
+We slowly walked from behind the Joe DiMaggio statue that is at the center of the piazza across the street from the Hall, where his limo parked.
 He walked slowly, leaning heavily on his daughter.
-He looked up at the DiMaggio statue and gave a half smile and a thumbs-up.
+He looked up at the DiMaggio statue and gave a half smile and a thumbs up.
 A “from one icon to another” moment, I thought.

 Regardless, I had an incredible moment as Lamotta cradled Ali’s face in a very brotherly fashion, and I had my hands on Jake’s shoulder’s, sharing the moment.
 That would be the last time they would see each other.
 A rare moment I will remember forever.

-My father was having his first bout with cancer at the time.
-Ali was one of my dad’s favorites, but dad could not attend the event.
+My father had his first bout with cancer at the time.
+Ali was one of my dad’s favorites, but could not attend the event.
 I told the Champ’s daughter about my dad, and she looked at me with an understanding of my heartbreak.

 They got into the car and remained there for a few minutes.
-I was waiting for them to leave so I could start wrapping up the event.
-All of a sudden, the door opened and Rasheda handed me a pair of red Everlast boxing gloves the Champ signed for my dad!
+I was waiting for them to leave so I could start the takedown of the event.
+All of a sudden, the door opened and Rasheda handed me a pair of red Everlast boxing gloves The Champ signed to my dad!

-However, it is not ironic that he was a man whose life touched so many people.
-Most people will always remember him carrying the torch at the 1996 Olympic Games.
-I will always remember him for the torch I will always carry.
+He was such an ironic figure in that he was someone so vocal and was vocally silenced by such a dreaded disease.
+His life was defined by his “fighting”, but his mission was to promote peace.
+He was one of the most physically powerful men in the world, but was reduced to a physically weak individual.
+But it is not ironic that he was a man whose life touched so many people.
+Most people will always remember him carrying the torch for the 1996 Olympic Games.
+But I will always remember him for the torch I will always carry.
 The boxing gloves he gave my dad, and the moment I shared with him and Lamotta.